-Once you have created a BOSH release for your managed service integration, you can work through the development steps to create your tile.
+Once you have created a BOSH release for your managed service integration, you can work through Building Your First Tile to create your tile.

 The Tile Generator tool automatically creates the lifecycle errands that can run after a PCF tile is deployed or before it is removed.
 PCF operators control which errands run the next time they click Apply Changes to redeploy.
 See the Errands topic for how PCF operators control when errands run, and how to set default errand run rules in the tile.